 Wind chimes with Kimono.

-At the foot of the bridge is an aquarium, turtles.
-You can buy bread (sold on the bridge) to feed the fish and turtles, under the gentle sound of wind chimes, this is a quite peaceful scene.
+At the foot of the bridge, there's an aquarium with turtles.
+You can buy bread (sold on the bridge) to feed the fish and turtles.
+Under the gentle sound of the wind chimes, it creates a peaceful and calming scene.

-On the right side of the bridge is a rather luxurious place to hold special events, such as weddings and engagements.
+On the right side of the bridge, there is a rather elegant space designed for hosting special events, such as weddings and engagements.

-This was the first time I saw a traditional Japanese wedding.
+This was the first time I witnessed a traditional Japanese wedding, and it was truly a beautiful and unique experience.

 Very beautiful couple

-The bride and groom also take their wedding photos here.
+The bride and groom also take their wedding photos here, adding to the beauty of the surroundings and making the moment even more memorable.

 Marrying a smiling husband :))))